iyamaris/OfficeDocs-M365FreelanceToolkit/FreelanceToolkit/datanalyticssection.md

 business analytics tools, you can collect end-to-end, real time data from every source, and customize data visualization dashboards.

-Learn More with the following resources:
+Learn more with the following resources
 -----------------------------------------
 <ul class="panelContent cardsF cols cols2">
     <li>